 Other features that get added include keyless entry and ignition, a dual-zone climate control system, a 6.5-inch touchscreen infotainment system with built-in navigation, and the Signature Premium Package.
 This package adds auto-dimming side mirrors and an auto-dimming rear-view mirror, side mirrors that are power-folding, LED headlights on the front fascia, chrome trim around the exterior, LED fog lights, cornering lights, and an impressive 12-speaker Harman Kardon premium sound system.

 Bear in mind that you still get the Active Driving Assistant bundle of driver aids: forward collision warning, adaptive cruise control, and automatic high beam control.
 All of them seem to work as they should and can help get the MINI Convertible out of a jam when need be.

-Compare the 2021 MINI Convertible Signature vs Iconic Trim Levels.
-What is the Difference?
+Compare the 2021 MINI Convertible Signature vs Iconic Trims.
+What is the difference?